 2013 GMC Acadia Review

-The 2013 GMC Acadia is well-liked by auto reviewers because of its capable performance, bold styling, standard features and cargo space, but can’t quite measure up to competing midsize SUVs’ reliability ratings or interior comfort.
+The 2013 GMC Acadia is well-liked by the automotive press because of its capable performance, bold styling, standard features and cargo space, but some say it can’t quite measure up to competing midsize SUVs’ reliability ratings or interior comfort.

-The Acadia offers seating for up to eight in a comfortable cabin.
-Reviewers love the cavernous cargo space, and think the Acadia’s seating is comfortable in all three rows, even for adults.
-Test drivers feel that interior quality is on par for the class, but a few say that given the Acadia's high price, fit and finish could be better.
+The GMC Acadia offers seating for up to eight in a comfortable cabin.
+Test drivers love the cavernous cargo space, and think the Acadia’s seating is comfortable in all three rows, even for adults.
+They feel that interior quality is on par for the class, but a few say that given the Acadia's high price, fit and finish could be better.
 The base trim comes with a rearview camera, satellite radio and rear parking sensors.
 Optional features include a navigation system, a sunroof and a rear DVD entertainment system.
 Reviewers say that rear visibility might be an issue, but the Acadia does come with a rearview camera, which may help.

 - "Though not radically different than before, the 2013 GMC Acadia should continue to deliver a winning combination of comfort, features, cargo space and performance in a utility-style package." -- Edmunds